 Tool structure - data is presented under the headings Prevalence and Risks, Treatment Demand and Treatment Response.
 Within these it is grouped by local authority area.

 Tool content - data is drawn from various sources and varies by time period, population and presentation of values.
 Care should be taken with interpretation.
 Detailed metadata and any caveats are set out in the Definitions section.

 Data quality - indicators are included if viewed as robust, of sufficient quality, or they offer an important element that could not be otherwise gained.
 Each indicator has been assessed and labelled with its quality rank.

 1. McManus, S., Meltzer, H., & Campion, J. (2010).
 Cigarette smoking and mental health in England.
 Data from the Adult Psychiatric Morbidity Survey.
 National Centre for Social Research.

 2. Weaver, T., Madden, P., Charles, V., Stimson, G., Renton, A., Tyrer, P., ... & Ford, C. (2003).
 Comorbidity of substance misuse and mental illness in community mental health and substance misuse services.
 The British Journal of Psychiatry, 183(4), 304-313.

-Six indicators on substance misuse treatment have been updated with 2015/16 data.
+Indicators on substance misuse treatment (numbers in treatment, rates of concurrent substance misuse and mental health treatment and waiting times) have been updated with 2015/16 data.